bluebenzene/mt5automation/README.md

+# Get Alert from Tradingview and place order on MetaTrader 5
+this program can place orders in Metatrader 5 terminal automatically when receive message from Tradingview .

+## Install
+`pip install -r requirements.txt` open port 80

-# multiple account place order in mt5
+## multiple account place order in mt5
 it can run multiple accounts for that you need to clone the folder again that installed in the program files.
 Only runs in windows.